ScryVR/terrainosaurus/README.md

 Note that `Terrainosaurus` is not responsible for anything related to scene management.
 Its only concern is generating the geometries.
 This is intended to improve separation of concerns and improve modularity.

-## Publishing
+## Development and publishing

 The project structure is a bit goofy because this repository provides both a frontend project for showcasing Terrainosaur and an npm package.
-The frontend project results in Webpack output in `/public`, but the NPM package just consists of a file called `Terrainosaur.js`.
+The frontend project results in Webpack output in `/public`, but the NPM package just consists of a file called `index.js`.

 The frontend project gets built with